amihaiemil/evatr-java-client/README.md

-# evatr Client library for Java
+# eVatR Client library for Java

 Checks a VAT-ID using the eVatR REST-API of the German Federal Central Tax Office (Bundeszentralamt für Steuern, BZSt)